Macarena Olona: Early life and career

 Born in Alicante, Olona graduated in Laws for the University of Alicante in 2003 with extraordinary prize and entered the State Lawyers Corps in 2009.
 Between 2013 and 2018, she was chief lawyer of the state of the Basque Country.
 Transferred to the Sociedad Estatal de Participaciones Industriales as general secretary in August 2017, the following year she collaborated in uncovering the Mercasa case that involved both the People's Party (PP) and the Spanish Socialist Workers' Party (PSOE) in the payment of millionaire bites and cost overruns of more than 300% in foreign contracts.

 In the April 2019 Spanish general election, Olona was elected deputy and then re-elected in the November 2019 Spanish general election, representing in both cases the province of Granada.
 She is known for her virulent criticism of the government of Pedro Sánchez, accusing it of "genocide" for its management of the COVID-19 pandemic in Spain or of wanting to impose the Venezuelan "Chavist model" in Spain.
 She favours establishing a government of "national salvation" involving the army.
 She is opposed to laws on LGBT or gender violence.

 In 2022, Olona was appointed by Vox as the presidential candidate for the 2022 Andalusian regional election.
-Even though the party won 2 seats and 100,000 votes, it lost 400,000 compared to the party's result in the November 2019 general election.
+Even though the party won 2 seats more and 100,000 votes, it lost 400,000 compared to the party's result in the November 2019 general election.
 Days after the constitution of the 12th Parliament of Andalusia on 14 July 2022, her retirement from politics "due to health issues" was announced.
 In 2023, she announced the founding of a new political party, Caminando Juntos (Walking Together), which she led in the 2023 Spanish general election scheduled for 23 July.